 If a drug becomes available to consumers before it has gone through the required testing, it could have harmful impacts on many people.
 The pharmaceutical companies that make defective drugs should be held liable for the harm their negligence causes, but holding these corporations accountable can seem like an impossible task for an individual to overcome.

-What Can a Claimant Recover in an Unsafe Medicine Case?
+What Could a Claimant Recover in an Unsafe Medicine Case?

 Just as they address many different medical problems, prescription and over-the-counter drugs also have numerous possible side effects.
 While some of these are relatively minor, undiscovered and undisclosed side effects of drugs like Prozac, Paxil, and Xarelto have had catastrophic impacts on many consumers, leading to preventable complications including blood clots, heart attacks, strokes, and suicidal ideation.